goplus/gop/doc/docs.md

 Go+ Quick Start
 ======

+Our vision is to **enable everyone to create production-level applications**.

+#### Easy to learn

+* Simple and easy to understand
+* Smaller syntax set than Python in best practices

+#### Ready for large projects

+* Derived from Go and easy to build large projects from its good engineering foundation

 The Go+ programming language is designed for engineering, STEM education, and data science.

 * **For engineering**: working in the simplest language that can be mastered by children.